Top CSR and ESG Statistics Every Social Impact Leader Should Know

 • Sustainable funds on average continue to strongly outperform conventional funds – Morgan Stanley 2025

-• As of 2025, 99% of the S&P 500 publish a yearly sustainability report – G&A Institute: 2025 Sustainability Reporting In Focus
+• As of 2025, 99% of the S&P 500 publish a yearly sustainability report – G&A Institute: 2025 Sustainability Reporting in Focus

 • Nearly a third of reporting companies have community engagement policies – CECP Investing in Society 7th Edition